[Updated for the 'Winter Economy Plan' announced by the UK's finance minister (the Chancellor) on 24 September 2020]

 Governments around the globe have introduced far-reaching measures to support businesses facing unprecedented challenges as a result of the COVID-19 pandemic.
-Tax relief and deferral has formed a key part of these support measures, although the extent of these significantly varies across different jurisdictions (for further details, see our COVID-19: Global Tax Measures guide).
+Tax relief and deferral has formed a key part of these support measures, although the extent of these significantly varies across different jurisdictions.
+(For further details, see our COVID-19: Global tax measures guide.)

-Phase 1: emergency tax measures
+Phase 1: emergency tax measures to protect jobs

-The UK’s other measures to provide support to businesses with the cashflow implications of a sudden fall in revenues have mainly focused on various loan funding schemes and employment grant schemes, including the Coronavirus Job Retention Scheme (CJRS).
-The latter is administered by HMRC, but is not strictly a tax measure, although it does have some interesting tax implications - including the tax treatment of voluntary repayments of grants under the CJRS (as discussed in further detail here).
+The UK’s other measures to provide support to businesses with the cashflow implications of a sudden fall in revenues initially focused on various loan funding schemes and employment grant schemes, including the Coronavirus Job Retention Scheme (CJRS).
+The latter is administered by HMRC, but is not strictly a tax measure, although it does have some interesting tax implications – including the tax treatment of voluntary repayments of grants under the CJRS (as discussed in further detail here).

 Phase 2: additional economic support

 As the UK started to emerge from the initial lockdown restrictions, the government turned its attention to reinvigorating the UK economy.
 The UK Chancellor announced further (limited) tax measures as part of a summer economic update in July 2020 as follows:

 - Temporary VAT rate reduction.
 Supplies of food and non-alcoholic drinks from restaurants, pubs, bars, cafés and similar premises and supplies of accommodation and admission to attractions, which are otherwise subject to the standard UK VAT rate of 20 per cent, will be subject to the reduced VAT rate of 5 per cent for the period from 15 July 2020 to 31 March 2021 (extended from the original end date of 12 January 2021 as part of the Winter Economy Plan).